 Safety, Health and Environment (SHE)

+On joining the Group, all employees receive induction training on SHE matters, including the Group’s OHSE policies, and refresher training is provided, as appropriate, to ensure that the employees understand SHE matters.
+All employees are made aware that everyone has a part to play to ensure the safety of themselves and their colleagues at work.
 Employees are encouraged to report to their managers any unsafe, or potentially unsafe, acts or conditions.
 Senior managers are responsible for ensuring that SHE policies are implemented in their areas, that their teams are informed of the departmental SHE requirements and that the employees receive training on environmental issues and safe working practices and understand them.
 Regular audits are conducted to ensure policy and procedure implementation is

 The Group takes the reporting of all SHE incidents very seriously and requires employees to report all incidents, including any near misses, as well as damage to plant or equipment which has not resulted in personal injury.
 The Group considers the reporting of near misses to be as equally important as actual incidents, since it raises situations to management that could cause, or might have caused, harm.
 It then ensures appropriate corrective action can be taken to eliminate or minimise the risk.